Section A - Introduction

 Q1.3.
 The majority of our licensees have requested a break in their licence due to COVID-19.
 However, we have a food bank which uses our premises under licence and given the ever great need for food banks we are anxious that the building remains open so that they can continue to use it.
 Is this possible?

 A1.3.
 Ultimately this is a decision for the Managing Trustees bearing in mind Government guidance and the guidance on the Methodist Church website (Coronavirus Guidance).
+Please refer to FAQ 1.1.
 Managing Trustees will want to ensure that they are not putting their own vulnerable volunteers in danger while ensuring that the food bank using their premises can continue its vital work.

 Q2.
 Licences - How to cancel third party use under licence due to COVID-19.